-North Carolina offers three targeted tax relief programs: our traditional Elderly/Disabled Exclusion, an updated Disabled Veteran’s Exclusion, and a new program called the Homestead Circuit Breaker.
+North Carolina offers three targeted tax relief programs: Elderly/Disabled Exclusion, Disabled Veteran’s Exclusion, and Circuit Breaker.

 To apply for this exclusion, you may print an application which you can complete and return to us.
 To apply for this exclusion due to disability, you must attach a certificate which certifies that you are totally and permanently disabled from a physician licensed as a medical doctor in North Carolina or a governmental agency authorized to make such a determination.
 The deadline for submitting applications is June 1.
 You will receive written notification if the application is denied.

 If you have previously received this exclusion, you do not need to apply again unless you have changed your permanent residence.
 If you have received the exclusion, and your income now exceeds $31,500, you must notify our office.
 If you received the exclusion because you were totally and permanently disabled, and you are no longer totally and permanently disabled, you must notify our office.